Joselyne97/Post-Project/README.md

 ## Project description:

- We were required to create an app where the user will view posted projects and their details, the user will post a project to be rated and reviewed and rate and review other's projects, search for projects, view projects overall score and view his or her profile page.
+ This is an app where the user will view posted projects and their details, the user will post a project to be rated and reviewed and rate and review other's projects, search for projects, view projects overall score and view his or her profile page.

  ## Technology used: